 Most of us don’t really think too deeply about how coffee works.
-We know it makes us feel better and so we tend to chalk it up to ‘some groovy brain process.’
-But while coffee certainly does have a massive impact on your brain, there’s a lot more to it than that.
-In fact, that cup of Joe causes effects that ripple through your entire body.
+We know it makes us feel better, and so we tend to chalk it up to “some groovy brain process.”
+But while your cup o’ joe certainly does have a massive impact on your brain, there’s a lot more to it than that.
+In fact, a cup of coffee causes effects that ripple through your entire body.

 Intrigued?
 Of course you are – this is coffee we’re talking about!
 Read on for a rundown of what happens in your body from 10 minutes to 6 hours after drinking coffee.